openwdl/wdl/SPEC.md

 ## Serialization

 These types are then passed to the task via a serialization method.
-This is the main contract between CWL and the tools themselves.
-Tools are expected to understand these the serialization formats for the types that they need to deal with, but CWL offers flexibility in how the data types can be serialized.
+This is the main contract between WDL and the tools themselves.
+Tools are expected to understand these the serialization formats for the types that they need to deal with, but WDL offers flexibility in how the data types can be serialized.

 For example, if I'm writing a tool that operates on a list of FASTQ files, there are a variety of ways that this list can be passed to that task:

 * A file containing one file path per line (e.g. `./mytool fastq_list.txt`)
 * A file containing a JSON list (e.g. `./mytool fastq_list.json`)
 * Enumerated on the command line (e.g. (`./mytool 1.fastq 2.fastq 3.fastq`)
-* A file containing ALL inputs to the task, as JSON (e.g. `./mytool --cwl_inputs=job.cwl.json`)

 Each of these methods has its merits and one method might be better for one tool while another method would be better for another tool.